slow-studio/23-playful-data-js/_todo.md

 publish:
 [ ] host on https://playforgood.news
 [ ] disable play-experience on desktop devices
+    [ ] add message: "please open on a phone. if you open it on a larger screen, it will greedily eat up your battery and memory (much like how we're eating up the environment)."

 environment:
-[ ] improve sounds. build soundscape. find more randomSounds.
+[ ] improve sounds. build soundscape.
-[ ] add message: "please open on a phone. if you open it on a larger screen, it will greedily eat up your battery and memory (much like how we're eating up the environment)."

 forest:
 [✓] add variation in tree-colour